 The new, 80,000 sf, three-floor, LEED Silver Eastern Family Resource Center (EFRC) is located on the campus of Medstar Franklin Square Medical Center.
 This facility replaces and expands the previous shelter for men, women, and families, while containing the capability for an array of programs operated via Baltimore County Department of Health and Human Services.

-The Youth Education and Rehabilitation Center (YDC) is a 81,000 SF facility housing 60 detainees, located on Greenmount Avenue in Baltimore.
+The Youth Education and Rehabilitation Center (YDC) is a 81,000- square foot facility that houses 60 detainees and is located on Greenmount Avenue in Baltimore.
 Located at the northeastern corner of the Correctional Complex campus, the facility comprises new construction and renovated areas formerly occupied by the Baltimore Pre-Release Unit.
 The new construction was in place of the main facility of the Baltimore Pre-Release Unit, which was demolished for this project.
 The area that was renovated was part of a former warehouse building.

-The YDC is a dedicated pretrial facility for youths, providing the extensive support services required of a juvenile population, including a full educational program operated by Baltimore City Public Schools.
-The facility also includes medical and mental health, and athletic/recreational spaces geared toward the specific needs of a youth population.
+The YDC is a dedicated pre-trial facility for youths that provides the extensive support services required of a juvenile population, including a full educational program operated by Baltimore City Public Schools.
+The facility also includes medical and mental health as well as athletic/recreational spaces geared toward the specific needs of a youth population.

 The building offers the ability to provide a full assortment of medical servicing capabilities.
 The facility includes a medical infirmary, full dental clinic, exam rooms, isolation rooms, psychology and behavioral health services and dialysis, and a spacious waiting area within the medical wing.
 This medical/health wing was designed and constructed around the specific needs of a juvenile population.